History of Ronald Acuña Jr. in Timeline

 Ronald Acuña Jr.

-Ronald Acuña Jr. is a professional baseball outfielder from Venezuela, currently playing for the Atlanta Braves in MLB.
-He signed with the Braves in 2014 and made his major league debut in 2018.
-Acuña quickly rose to prominence, earning the National League Rookie of the Year Award in his debut season.
-He is known for his exceptional skills and contributions to the Braves.
+Ronald Acuña Jr. is a Venezuelan professional baseball outfielder currently playing for the Atlanta Braves in MLB.
+He signed with the Braves in 2014 as an international free agent and debuted in the major leagues in 2018.
+Acuña quickly made an impact, earning the National League Rookie of the Year Award in his debut season.
+He is known for his exceptional speed, power hitting, and overall athleticism.

-On August 13, 2018, Acuña became the youngest player since 1920 to hit home runs in four straight games.
+Acuña's home run streak made him the youngest player since 1920 to accomplish the feat of hitting a home run in four straight games.

 On April 22, 2024, Acuña recorded his 190th career stolen base, setting a franchise record in steals since the Braves moved to Atlanta in 1966.

-In 1991, José Escobar, Ronald Acuña Jr.'s uncle, played for the Cleveland Indians in Major League Baseball.
+In 1991, José Escobar, an uncle of Ronald Acuña Jr., played for the Cleveland Indians, contributing to the family's rich history in Major League Baseball.

 December 18, 1997: Ronald Acuña Jr. Born